 Transplant to small pots and grow on until small plants, harden off before transplanting out.
 Do so on a cloudy day with likelihood of rain to ensure plant can establish itself well.
 Since planting in a hot sunny location plants need to be watered well until established.

 The leaves are succulent and make an excellent addition to salads and sandwiches.
 They are especially valuable since they are available in hot dry weather when little other salad greens is to be had.
+While they don't have a massive amount of taste they are very crunchy and the lime green color really brightens any dish.

 The seeds are tiny but nutritious, and could be a good source of Omega3 oils, as seeds of other Portulacca ssp. are avidly collected by indigenous peoples, and have recently been compared favorably with flaxseed.